loopdash/loopdash/src/glossary/dashboard.md

 title: Dashboard - Loopdash
 h1: Dashboard
 h2: What does it mean?
-summary: A dashboard in Wordpress is a user interface that provides an overview of website statistics, content management, and site customization options.
+description: A dashboard in Wordpress is a user interface that provides an overview of website statistics, content management, and site customization options.
 imageAlt: keyboard
 sitemap:
 	changefreq: weekly